-We’re meeting for worship outside for the 9 am service.
+Starting Sunday, Nov.
+8, our in-person 9 am service will be in the Pavilion.
 We’ll also be live online at 9 am, and we’ll replay that service online at 10:45.

-You’ll need to reserve your space for the outside service here.
+You’ll need to reserve your space for the service here.

 We want to make sure everyone has accurate information about current operations, so please help us by pointing people toward this page if they have questions.

 CrossPoint Kids meet in-person on campus at 9 am.
 Please RSVP here.

 CrossPoint Students meet in-person on campus on Wednesday nights.
 More info here.

 In consideration of others, we strongly recommend wearing a mask when physical distancing isn’t possible, especially indoors.
 Children meeting in their classrooms will need to wear a mask, because of the closer proximity and smaller spaces.

 If you are medically unable to wear a tight-fitting mask, please consider an alternative, looser-fitting face covering.